Understanding the value of your own time.

 Power cost/internet cost - Thats the funny one, because its often ignored.
 Unless you work just on models and textures, on a laptop (You should get workstation though), it won't affect you much.
 However, if you do renders / simulations / CUDA calculations, it might affect your monthly bills a lot - I had contract where I had to render multiple versions of lightmaps for unity game, and it turned out in 20 days I've used 1200% more energy that I've used previous month in total.
 And I needed to pay for every kilowatt spent anyway.
 With internet it really depends on the work you do - if you work on movies/raws, there is a lot of data to be transferred SOMEWHERE, and you don't want to miss deadlines, because you had 60kbps transfer to clients server - thats why a good connection (not only in download speeds, but upload speeds) is a must.
 Or two of them.
 I have 1 connection to my home + one backup LTE router if it fails, but I plan on getting second wired one, as projects sometimes hits 100GBs of data that need to be transferred.

 Taxes - welcome to the adult world.
 Everything you earn, is taxed.
 Depending on your country, it can be 9,5%, it can be 22%, it can be 39% - we wont discuss how fair or not it is, but you better pay these taxes, or IRS (or local equivalent of it) at some point will make your life hell.
-Dont worry, clients (if its a company, not some backward savage garage-based venture) know that, and if they don't employ you on normal contract, but outsource work, don't pay the expenses, and should be ready for you charging more than on-sire normal employment.
+Dont worry, clients (if its a company, not some backward savage garage-based venture) know that, and if they don't employ you on normal contract, but outsource work, don't pay the expenses, and should be ready for you charging more than on-site normal employment.
 If freelancing is your way of living, I strongly suggest hiring an accountant as I do, to take care about all the taxation purgatory.

 Which brings me to last point: